 Le Grande Salon Dining Room

 Complete with marble-checked flooring and wicker dining chairs from days of yore, this restaurant hails a New Orleans theme featuring elegant chandeliers and everything you’d expect from a “fancy” restaurant.
-Disneyland’s Club 33 offers up a 5-course dinner over $100 a plate and serves things like diver scallops, steak tartare, duck, lamb, and a variety of salads, and vegetarian options.
+Disneyland’s Club 33 offers a 4 course Prix Menu at $130 a plate (2023) and serves things like diver scallops, steak tartare, duck, lamb, and a variety of salads, and vegetarian options.
 Desserts change seasonally but include layer cakes, select cheese plates, and mousse.

 Club 33 Gift Shop